Normalization of Excellence – The Rickover Legacy – Technical Competency

 He continued to look me directly in the eyes (a very penetrating stare) and asked:

 That question caught me totally off guard.
 Here is this shrunken, bent-over old admiral asking me about being good looking … where was he going with this?

 I answered, “Yes Sir.”

 I was at a total loss.
 What did she mean?
 Who knows.
-I certainly didn’t want to say that I didn’t know.
-So I said,
+I certainly didn’t want to say.
+I said,

 she liked the way I looked.”